Variable speed lab mixers at Amazon.com

 Saturday 1st December 2018

 You need variable speed (not constant speed).
 Although some have timers these are not useful.
 The prices range from $100 to $thousands.
 They do not always come with the shaft and propeller (but it is easy to get a stainless steel shaft).
 A table-top device may be rated at 20L capacity, for example, but that is for thin liquids.
-For thick ceramic slurries it likely will only handle 8-10L (if the propeller is suitable).
-Question the RPM rating, the cheap mixers use stepper motors (they require minimal electronics) and only get a fraction of the claimed RPM.
-These will only be useful with a large propellor having steeply pitched blades.
-Buying a propeller is not practical because one will likely cost more than the mixer, be the wrong pitch, wrong direction, wrong size. insight-live.com/material/2158">3D-printing one yourself is the best way (keep reprinting until it works well).
+For thick ceramic slurries, it likely will only handle 8-10L (if the propeller is suitable).
+Double check and question the RPM rating, the cheap mixers use stepper motors (they require minimal electronics) and only get a fraction of the claimed RPM (so they will obviously not mix slurries well enough).
+These mixers will only be useful with a large propeller having steeply pitched blades.
+Buying a propeller is not practical because one will likely cost more than the mixer, be the wrong pitch, wrong direction, wrong size.
+3D-printing one yourself is the best way (keep reprinting until it works well).
 If the shipping weight of the package is 15-20 lbs much of that will be the heavy metal base.

 Pages that reference this post in the Digitalfire Reference Library: